Why Software may show Zero Anchor Loads?

 - If the support is on an end node, factor k is not used

-Factor k applied only for loads in the horizontal plane: axial force, lateral force, horizontal moment.
+Factor k is applied only for loads in the horizontal plane: axial force, lateral force, and horizontal moment.

 The common value, that is recommended by some piping stress analysis codes is k=0.8.
-If we use 0.8 value the result will be as shown in Fig. 3. and Fig. 4.
+If we use a 0.8 value the result will be as shown in Fig. 3. and Fig. 4.

 The following training video shows how to create this model.
 It takes 2 minutes